MooersLab/ofat4xtals/README.md

 ## Codings and treatments

 A design matrix with the codings of the factor levels is applied to the user-entered concentration ranges.
+This matrix has five continuous factors and one categorical factor.
+In this case, the categorical factor is the buffer's identity.
+The buffer identity has to be entered by hand in column AR.

+In a mini-screen setup, the reservoir's crystallization and precipitant solution are independent.
+You can set up a factor that is the concentration of the precipitating agent in the reservoir solution.
+This is often as active factor with a quadratic effect on crystal size.

 <p align="center"><img src="./images/CodingsTreatments.png" alt="HTML5 Icon" style="width:1000px;"></p>